Andy-Cuong/Race-Tracker/README.md

-Race tracker app
+Race Tracker app
 =================================

-The Race tracker app simulates the progress of two players in a race.
+Solution code by learner for the [Race Tracker app](https://github.com/google-developer-training/basic-android-kotlin-compose-training-race-tracker) that simulates the progress of two players in a race.
 The idea is to demonstrate basic concepts of Kotlin coroutines.
 A user can start, pause, or reset the race with buttons in the UI.